Yurvaj/DYING_GUESS/README.md

 _______________________
 -- UPCOMING FEATURE --

-1) NEW SPELLS AND NEW GAME MODES WILL BE ADDED.
+1) NEW SPELLS AND NEW GAME MODES WILL BE ADDED in 'v1.0.4' full - release.

 _______________________
 -- COLLABORATION --